 - Pumpkins are high in fiber (keeping you fuller longer) and low in calories.

 Although a cult favorite, I’m not a fan of the classic coffee shop PSL, and here’s why: it’s loaded with high fructose corn syrup, calories, caramel coloring, and artificial flavors.
 It doesn’t even have any real pumpkin in it!
-If you ask me, this all-natural recipe is much better than any chain coffee shop version (and it’s WAY better for you, too!).
+If you ask me, this healthy pumpkin recipe is much better than any chain coffee shop version (and it’s WAY better for you, too!).

 Yes!
 You can now have an individual serving of pumpkin pie (any time of year!) without making a whole pie.
 This recipe comes together in a matter of minutes, is popped in the microwave and there’s no rolling pin required.

 The combination of pumpkin and bread is just so hard to beat and this delicious recipe is a real winner.
 Skip the coffee shop version and make this homemade version instead!
+This is a great canned pumpkin recipe to make whenever you get the itch for something sweet.

 Breakfast is served.
 By using pumpkin to replace most of the oil in this recipe, you save tons of fat and calories.
-Plus, the pumpkin keeps the cakes nice and fluffy.
+Plus, the canned pumpkin keeps the cakes nice and fluffy.

-This festive spin on hummus is delicious and great for parties or a healthy snack!
+Another great canned pumpkin recipe is this festive spin on hummus is delicious and great for parties or a healthy snack!
 Plus, the dip is filled with protein thanks to the garbanzo beans and pumpkin.

 A post-workout pumpkin pie probably won’t fly, but a post-workout pumpkin pie smoothie?
 That’s what I’m talking about.
 The protein will help your muscles recover, and the taste will leave you feeling satisfied!